 This story of the evolution of acceptance from the Hemispheric Model to the Limited Model can demonstrate a few things:

 First, we can see how a casual reading of the Book of Mormon may produce incorrect ideas.
 But it might not be just a casual reading that creates incorrect ideas, it may simply be the lack of knowledge, resources and technology that we have at the moment.
+Joseph Smith and the early Saints didn’t have the tools we have today.
+In fact, archaeology was somewhat a new science at that time.
 Luckily, the doctrine can be easier to understand than a lot of the historical issues.
+The truths in the Book of Mormon were still easy to understand, even though the science or context behind it wasn’t.
 And the exciting news is that there are more discoveries waiting for us to discover.
 There’s much more in store.
-Let us always be open, using the tools we have.
+New discoveries are bringing to light new evidences.
+Let us always be open, using the best tools we have.

 Second, when we take a limited geographical approach to the Book of Mormon, we begin to see just how real and plausible the Book of Mormon actually is.
-It’s not because a limited theory makes the Book of Mormon easier to prove (that mostly comes through prayer, revelation and the Holy Ghost), but it’s because a limited theory makes it more realistic, and easier to visualize.
+It’s not because a limited theory makes the Book of Mormon easier to prove (real proof comes through prayer, revelation and the Holy Ghost), but it’s because a limited theory makes it more realistic, and easier to visualize.

 Third, we can see that as researchers and members of the Church took a more scientific or scholarly approach to the text, amazing things began to be discovered.
 We need not fear the sciences.
 It’s actually supporting the Book of Mormon.
+Sometimes we might think that science is disproving the Book of Mormon, but if we look at it in light of a limited geography approach, science is actually bringing us more evidences than before.
 We just need to be careful about our claims, be open to other possibilities, and use the best scholarly approaches available.

 (1) Neal A. Maxwell, But For A Small Moment (Salt Lake City, Utah: Desert Book, 1986), 18